Ohio State SAT Scores: Full Breakdown

 What percentage of Ohio State applicants submit the SAT?

-Among the applicants admitted to Ohio State, 15% submitted SAT scores.
-In addition, 40% of admits submitted ACT scores.
-The remaining approximate 45% omitted standardized test scores from their application.
+Among the applicants admitted to Ohio State, 14% submitted SAT scores.
+In addition, 35% of admits submitted ACT scores.
+The remaining 51% of applicants omitted standardized test scores from their application.
+However, Ohio State has changed their testing policies, so in the future, 100% of successful applicants will have submitted test scores.

 Does Ohio State superscore the SAT?